seeusman1/Thesis-rvex-rewrite/README.md

    with the ρ-VEX debug serial peripheral.
 It ONLY works with the 512MB DDR3 version of the ML605 board; the later board revisions with 1GB DDR3 may not be initialized properly by the platform.
 This has been fixed for the others.

- - ml605-bare is a modified version of ml605-grlib where almost all peripherals except for the JTAG and DDR controller are removed, in an attempt to speed up synthesis time.

  - ml605-doom is the platform that we use internally for our demos.
 It has a toplevel file that is written from scratch instead of being derived from the